theyapapa/cryptonews/opera-partners-with-ledger-capital-to-explore-blockchain-applications-1f270fdc.md

 In December last year, Opera included anti-crypto mining in their integrated ad-blocker for its desktop browser, subsequently expanding it to its mobile browser as well.

-Last month, another major web browser, Firefox, announced it will block cryptojacking malware in its future versions.Array
+Last month, another major web browser, Firefox, announced it will block cryptojacking malware in its future versions.

 [Original source](https://cointelegraph.com/news/opera-partners-with-ledger-capital-to-explore-blockchain-applications)